If you are making an impact on people’s lives, you will . . . (not might) . . . attract haters.

 So if you don’t want any haters in your life, don’t speak, don’t write, don’t blog, don’t podcast . . . oh, and don’t breathe.

 Haters are either fueled by jealousy, low self-esteem (which is trying to assert itself), or an inflated-ego (which has been bruised somehow and elicits bluster).

 Every once in a while I’ll get a flaming email from a hater.

 A few weeks ago, a man wrote me an email which included baseless accusations against a co-author of one of my books.

 Of course, the man making the accusations doesn’t know the person they were accusing.
 They just read some slanderous smackdown on the Web which painted my co-author to be a combination of Freddie Krueger, David Koresh, and a certified warlock.
 And to this benighted soul’s shame, he naively swallowed it hook, link, and sinker.
-(Or hook, line, and sinker, if you prefer.)
+(Or hook, link, and sinker, if you prefer.)